haroonwahid124/ai-interview-assistant/README.md

 Built for the **AssemblyAI – Voice Agent Hackathon** (lablab.ai, Sep 1–30, 2026).

+## Why this over other interview-AI projects
+Most entries in this hackathon (e.g. MockMate, EchoExaminer, Interview Lab) focus on candidate-side practice/coaching.
+This project is **HR-decision focused**: it doesn't just score the candidate, it maps them against multiple roles (Best Fit / Suitable / Possible with Training / Not Suitable) and outputs a structured hiring recommendation for the employer, alongside candidate-facing feedback.

 ## Project Flow
 Company/Role → AI Voice Interview → Answer Analysis → Candidate Scoring →
 Role-Fit Engine → HR/Candidate Report → Hiring Decision